 LOVE Flora’s work, and her message to intuitively create art.
 Check out her on-line painting course, which kick started my journey to adding paint to my collages.
 Totally worth it!

 Oh my goodness yummy art.
 Absolutely love Maggies’ work.
 I took an art class from her years ago in Santa Fe, which forever changed my work.

-Art coaches that have made a difference in my life
+Art coaches that made a HUGE difference

 One of my favorites pieces of art that I own is the one I purchased from you a few years ago in Venice, Florida, entitled, What I seek now seeks me.
 I am proud to be the owner of the original of this piece of art." - Jerry – Florida

 Books that have supported my art biz

 Wonderful how-to book for artists that want to follow in Kelly’s successful steps.
 Full of practical tips.

 Great beginning how-to art biz book, chalk full of useful ideas to get an art biz started.

 When I was getting ready to start my own daily art ritual, I devoured this book for ideas on how to have a day gig and an art biz.
 Didn’t even get half way through before I knew what I needed to do.